DanielOaks/howto/writing/wanting-to-be-read.md

 ---
 There are hundreds, thousands, even **millions** of topics to read about.
 Why would anyone bother reading about _this_?

 Even within each topic, someone else has or is going to write about it.
-Why should someone read _your_ writing, and not theirs?
+Why should someone read _your_ writing and not theirs?

 -----